 - Cabins, bathrooms, shower houses, and common areas will be sanitized regularly.

 Your summer camp deposit will be refunded to you if Camp Moses Merrill’s Leadership makes the decision to cancel summer camp due to health and safety concerns related to Covid.

 Many parents wonder if their child is ready to spend a week away at summer camp.
 Children and parents may have some anxiety and we understand why!
 Your child is precious to you and sending them to camp is a big decision.

-Ultimately parents know their children best so they will know better then anyone if their child is ready.
+Ultimately parents know their children best so you will know better then anyone if your child is ready.
 However, as you make this decision let us help you think things through.

 How will your child do away from home?

 Often the biggest worry is how your child will do away from home.
 We make every effort to ensure campers are safe and happy at camp.
-Camper safety is our number one concern.
-We also offer shorter sessions called JAM Camps for younger children so that the time away isn’t so long!
-Another option is Family Camp, a great opportunity for the whole family to come to Moses Merrill!
+Camper safety is our number one priority.
+If a week away is too long, consider sending your child to our shorter JAM Camp session available for younger campers!
+Maybe you should check out Family Camp .
+This is a great opportunity for the whole family to come to Moses Merrill together!

 Is your child old enough?

 We offer sessions for children as young as 1st grade.
 Each session is designed to meet children at their level.
 We offer safe activities suited for each age group and our Bible teaching is presented in a way that each age group will understand.
-Our staff also revives training so that they will be prepared to make your child’s time at camp the best it can be!
+Our well trained and caring staff are prepared to make your child’s time at camp the best it can be!